ndmvisuals/Nicholas_McMillan_MJ_Portfolio/README.md

 I am currently deciding between two job offers.
 I was offered the xxx at xxx (redacted since hasn't been made public yet), and a potential job at Newsy as a video editor and animator.
 While at this time I have not decided which one I will be pursuing, both options would allow me to continue pursuing journalism through data and video.

 I believe that the responsible and creative pairing of visuals and data leads to more powerful narratives.
-I am excited to continuing telling these stories after graduation.
+I am excited to continue telling these stories after graduation.

 ## Resume